-- You have read, understood, and will comply with the policies and procedures listed in the class syllabus, and that you have acquired the required textbook(s). - You have read, understood, and will comply with class policies and procedures as specified in the online Student Handbook. - You have familiarized yourself with how to access course content in Blackboard using the Student Quick Reference Guide.
+- You have read, understood, and will comply with the policies and procedures listed in the class syllabus, and that you have acquired the required textbook(s). - You have read, understood, and will comply with class policies and procedures as specified in the online Student Handbook. - You have read, understood, and will comply with computer and software requirements as specified with Browser Test. - You have familiarized yourself with how to access course content in Blackboard using the Student Quick Reference Guide.